holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.5.md

 With the new kitsune2 wire protocol, `origin_time` and `quantum_time` are no longer used.
 You may find these optional fields anywhere [integrity modifiers](/build/dnas/) are used:

-* In `dna.yaml` manifests, the scaffolding tool will automatically add an `origin_time` field.
+* In `dna.yaml` manifests, the scaffolding tool in its previous version will have automatically add an `origin_time` field.
 Remove it, and check for any use of the `quantum_time` field too:

     ```diff:yaml
      manifest_version: '1'